 Now, let’s say that she finally decides on a company to work with, but the company’s deadline to be featured in this month’s advertising packet is in one week.
 That means she has to work quickly and decide what she wants to focus her efforts on.

 To figure this out, perhaps she will use the MoSCoW Method to decide what she must have, should have, could have, and won’t have.

 She decides that she must have graphics with explanations and costs to show what the technology company offers.

 She should decide on some deals and coupons to include in the advertisement to bring more people into the store; however, her priority is getting all of the graphics and explanations.
 If she finishes those, then she can consider what promotions to use.

-She could design a new background for the advertisement instead of making it pure green, but if she does not have time too, it will be okay .
+She wants to design a new background for the ad then making it pure green, but if she does not have time too, it will be okay.

 She would like to look at other ads from competitors, but since she is in a time crunch, she figures that it is okay to wait until the next month when they advertise again.

-Priority Matrix is a priority management tool that helps you prioritize, focus, and work smarter.
+Priority Matrix is a prioritization tool that helps you prioritize, focus, and work smarter.
 It is great for when you have many projects filled with even many more tasks to help you to keep track of what’s next.

-Priority Matrix’s 4-quadrant framework provides best in class tracking of priorities across each project and across all responsibilities whether you are working individually, with a small group, or with a large team.
+Priority Matrix’s 4-quadrants framework provides best in class tracking of priorities across each project, and across all responsibilities whether you are working individually, with a small group, or with a large team.
 Priority Matrix includes features to set task due dates and sync with your calendar, upload and share files, communicate through the in-app chat, and many more.

 Priority Matrix already has the Eisenhower Template and much more loaded into the system; however, if you are not a fan of what they have, you can customize your own templates.